yhnx/yhnx/README.md

 ## Hi there 👋

+I'm Yehen, an Electronics Engineering Student with a love for Machine Learning.
+I'm currently diving deep into the field of Deep Learning and doing side projects to put what i learn into practice

 <!--
 **yhnx/yhnx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.